geomob/geomob-website/_posts/2020-11-17-nov-17th-geomob-online-details.markdown

 We have space for about 100 people to watch the talks.
 You can [sign up for an invite here](https://docs.google.com/forms/d/e/1FAIpQLSd8Nj-M_kjM5mwJRh_-AtQ3yl5q8sxa6yPYn7u1dSZl-2P3ng/viewform)

-The zoom link will be sent to everyone who has signed up about 30 minutes before the event.
+The zoom link will be sent to everyone who has signed up a few hours before the event.
+From 30 minutes before the event we'll start letting people in, and put attendees in breakout rooms to mix and mingle with others.
+If you don't get a spot, please don't despair, we will put the video online shortly after the event.

 <div class="heading">The speakers:</div>